Henry Rudge Hayward: Career

 After a curacy in Marlow, he held incumbencies in Fawley, Lydiard Millicent from 1864 to 1881 and Cirencester from 1881 to 1898.
-He was a Residentiary Canon at Gloucester Cathedral from 1898 to his death.
+He was a Residentiary Canon at Gloucester Cathedral from 1898 to March 1912, when he resigned because of ill health.
+He died in December 1912.

+He married Isabella Elizabeth Bucknall-Estcourt, daughter of Rev. Edmund Hiley Bucknall-Estcourt and sister of Lord Lord Estcourt.